-Avoid sharing equipment such as pens, keyboards, computer touch screens, telephones and headsets.
+Avoid sharing equipment such as pens, keyboards, computer touch screens, telephones, and headsets.
 If equipment must be shared, disinfect between users.

 Select large well-ventilated venues as polling spaces.
 Rooms with large volumes of air and high ceilings (i.e., school gyms, auditoriums, community centers, churches) are appropriate as they have the capacity to dilute contaminants in the air.

-Confirm with venue managers that ventilation systems have been properly maintained.
+Confirm with venue owners that mechanical ventilation systems have been properly maintained.
 Attempt to increase the ventilation of the space.

 Space tables and voting screens as far apart as practical.
 Consider having only one poll worker per table.